shack15/rag-baselines/README.md

 Fully implemented examples of RAG pipelines, using [Silver Arrow](https://silverarrow.ai).

 # baselines
 Contains baseline abstract implementations of different *retrieval* and *ingestion* RAG techniques.
+Exposes a `utils.py` file that contains simulation functions of different areas in RAG so you can modify, implement, and plug/play yourself!